micahmelling/diabetes-analysis/readme.md

   }'

 ```
 You can turn this app into a containerized app via Docker using the Dockerfile.
 It will boot gunicorn running over port 8000.
-The gunicorn calls also references key and cert files that can be used for end-to-end encryption.
+The gunicorn calls also reference key and cert files that can be used for end-to-end encryption.
 These can be created
 with OpenSSL.

 ```bash